cabinetoffice/national-leadership-centre-website/pages/accessibility.md

 * zoom in up to 300% without the text spilling off the screen
 * navigate most of the website using just a keyboard
 * navigate most of the website using speech recognition software
-* listen to most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
+* read most of the website using a screen reader (including the most recent versions of JAWS, NVDA and VoiceOver)
 * We’ve also made the website text as simple as possible to understand.

 <a href="https://mcmw.abilitynet.org.uk/" target="_blank">AbilityNet</a> has advice on making your device easier to use if you have a disability.